Barry-Fraser-Anderson/GuitarMan/README.md

 # GuitarMan

-A bookmarks manager using C# ASP.NET MVC.
+A bookmarks manager using C#, ASP.NET MVC.

 I wrote this as I found that my browser bookmarks 'Music' folder was becoming tricky to navigate.

-I am already finding it useful.

 ## Description